edgeimpulse/example-standalone-inferencing-linux/README.md

 ### AARCH64 with AI Acceleration

-#### NVIDIA Jetson Nano - TensorRT
+#### NVIDIA Jetson Orin - TensorRT (JetPack 5.1.2)

+> NVIDIA Jetson AGX Orin Series, Jetson Orin NX Series, Jetson Orin Nano Series

-On the Jetson Nano you can also build with support for TensorRT, this fully leverages the GPU on the Jetson Nano.
-Unfortunately this is currently not available for object detection models - which is why this is not enabled by default.
+On the NVIDIA Jetson Orin you can also build with support for TensorRT, this fully leverages the GPU on the Jetson Orin.
+To build with TensorRT:

+1. Go to the **Deployment** page in the Edge Impulse Studio.
+1. Select the 'TensorRT library', and the 'float32' optimizations.
+1. Build the library and copy the folders into this repository.
+1. Download the shared libraries via:

+    ```
+    $ sh ./tflite/linux-jetson-nano/download.sh
+    ```

+1. Build your application with:

+    ```
+    $ APP_CUSTOM=1 TARGET_JETSON_ORIN=1 make -j
+    ```

+#### NVIDIA Jetson - TensorRT (JetPack 4.6.4)

+> NVIDIA Jetson Xavier NX Series, Jetson TX2 Series, Jetson AGX Xavier Series, Jetson Nano, Jetson TX1

+On the NVIDIA Jetson you can also build with support for TensorRT, this fully leverages the GPU on the Jetson.
 To build with TensorRT:

 1. Go to the **Deployment** page in the Edge Impulse Studio.
 1. Select the 'TensorRT library', and the 'float32' optimizations.